Nostradamos/plantjournal-api-sqlite3/README.md

 ToDo
 =====

+* change constants to upper case
+* refactor get and rename to find
+* add created_at and modified_at fields
 * Complete setWhere()
-* add count/skip stuff to get
 * Add description fields
 * Add sorting for get
 * Add update